aryejfa/aryejfa/README.md

 ## Hi There 👋

 I'm Ary, I'm an Software Engineer in Indonesian 👨‍💻 who is passionate about React, PHP, and Node.js technologies.
-- 🔭 Currently i am working in XL Axiata as Software Engineer
+- 🔭 Currently i am working in Smartfren as Software Engineer
 - 🔭 Ex Kreatifhub.com as Software Engineer
 - 🔭 Ex Telkomsel as Software Engineer
 - 🔭 I’m currently working as Software Engineer with Node.js, React, PHP and researching how to achieve better performance and scalable Application.